Public Course Schedule

 Continuing Cortland Undergraduate and Graduate Students

 SUNY Cortland students register during the 'pre-registration period' in the semester before the major term.
 Students are assigned time tickets based on credit hours.
-Spring 2014 time tickets for Fall 2014 registration are shown below:
+Spring 2015 time tickets are shown below:

 - 100-199 courses are generally designed for freshmen but may be appropriate for sophomores, usually an introductory, survey, or first course taught in a sequence within a specific discipline.